 - A department of a federal, state, or local/municipal government.
 For example: a Local Cultural Council that does its own programs.

-To be eligible to apply, you must meet the following requirements:
+To be eligible to apply, you must meet all of the following requirements:

 - Be legally recognized as a 501(c)3 non-profit organization in good standing in the Commonwealth of Massachusetts.